IbrahimFakhir/ElectroTrade/README.md

 ## Running the Project

 Before you proceed, please ensure that Docker is installed and running on your system.
-If not, you can [download and install Docker](https://www.docker.com/get-started) first.
+If not, you can <a href="https://www.docker.com/get-started" target="_blank">download and install Docker</a> first.

 **Note:** Ensure that ports 8080 and 5173 are available.